jitsi/handbook/docs/devops-guide/docker.md

 before they can join a room.
 If guest access is not enabled, every user will need to authenticate before they can join.

+If authentication is enabled, once an authenticated user logged in, it is always logged in before the session timeout.You can set `ENABLE_AUTO_LOGIN=0` to disable this default auto login feature.

 Variable | Description | Example
 --- | --- | ---
 `ENABLE_AUTH` | Enable authentication | 1
 `ENABLE_GUESTS` | Enable guest access | 1
-`AUTH_TYPE` | Select authentication type (internal, jwt or ldap) | internal
+`AUTH_TYPE` | Select authentication type (internal, jwt or ldap) | internal `ENABLE_AUTO_LOGIN` | Enable auto login  | 1

 #### Internal authentication